Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Theoretical aspects

-\end{enumerate} Suppose additionally that $u_1,\dots,u_N$ are bounded from above, and that $U$ is differentiable.
-Then the optimum for \eqref{DynRMeqdualreprshorfall} is unique in $\mcD$, and if $\mcC=\mcC_\R$ both $\rn{\bfQ_\bfX}{\probp}$ and $\bfX+\bfY_\bfX$ are (essentially) $\sigma(X^1+\dots+X^N)$-measurable. \end{theorem} \begin{proof} Set $\mcG=\{\emptyset,\Omega\}$.
+\item Suppose additionally that $u_1,\dots,u_N$ are bounded from above, and that $U$ is differentiable.
+Then the optimum for \eqref{DynRMeqdualreprshorfall} is unique in $\mcD$, and if $\mcC=\mcC_\R$ both $\rn{\bfQ_\bfX}{\probp}$ and $\bfX+\bfY_\bfX$ are (essentially) $\sigma(X^1+\dots+X^N)$-measurable. \end{enumerate} \end{theorem} \begin{proof} Set $\mcG=\{\emptyset,\Omega\}$.
 In this proof, we make reference to the results in \cite{doldi2021conditional}.
 The fact that $\rho_B$ is a systemic risk measure, continuity from above and below, existence of a primal optimizer, and the dual representation are obtained from Theorem 5.4.
 Uniqueness of primal optimizers comes from Proposition 5.11.
 The claims in Item 4 of the statement derive from Proposition 5.13 and Theorem 5.14 (observe that Assumption \ref{safeassumtpion} in this paper absorbs both Assumptions 5.10 and 5.12 in \cite{doldi2021conditional}).
 The particular form in \eqref{polarity} is obtained exactly as in \cite{biagini2020fairness} Proposition 3.1 Item (ii).
-Dual uniqueness is proved in Proposition \ref{propuniquedual}, as well as the claimed measurability of optima.\end{proof} In particular, Item 3 of Theorem \ref{thm:recap} proves the duality stated in Problem \ref{problem:dual}.
+Dual uniqueness is proved in Proposition \ref{propuniquedual}, as well as the claimed measurability of optima.\end{proof} In particular, Item 3 of Theorem \ref{thm:recap} proves the duality stated in Problem \ref{problem:dual}. \begin{remark} We stress that \eqref{eqn:foroptimumprimal} entails the statement that the value of $\rho_B$ is left unchanged if the intersection with $(L^\infty)^N$ in the definition \eqref{eqn:defrho} is replaced by the one with $(L^1)^N$.
+This motivates the use of the term "optimum" or "minimum" for $\mathbf{Y}_\mathbf{X}$. \end{remark}